Breathless Creator Kit and SRD

 3. Bandits are on your tail.

-4. New and nasty kind of Breathless.
+4. A new and nasty kind of Breathless.

 6. You meet another group of survivors.

-7. The zone you’re in is booby trapped.
+7. The zone you’re in is booby-trapped.

-8. You’re out of munitions.
+8. You’re out of ammo.

 9. One of your items suddenly breaks.